Types of Target Audience: How to Identify and Reach Them

 1. Luxury Electric Vehicle Manufacturer

-Target Audience: tech-savvy, ecologically concerned affluent professionals between 35 and 55.
+Target Audience: Tech-savvy, ecologically concerned affluent professionals between 35 and 55.
 Modern technologies, sustainability, and status symbols are values of this group.
 These probably early adopters of new technologies are ready to pay more for environmentally friendly luxury goods.

 2. Organic Baby Food Company

-Usually between 25 and 40, health-conscious millennial parents live in suburban or metropolitan locations.
+Target Audience: Usually between 25 and 40, health-conscious millennial parents live in suburban or metropolitan locations.
 These parents are ready to pay more for organic products and give their children natural, chemical-free diet top priority.
 They probably actively look for product ingredients and have good education.

 3. Mobile Banking App

-The target audience is tech-savvy young professionals 22–35 who seek speed and simplicity in their financial handling.
+Target Audience: Tech-savvy young professionals 22–35 who seek speed and simplicity in their financial handling.
 This demographic enjoys cashless transactions, is at ease with digital-only products, and expects 24-hour access to their financial services via their cellphones.

 4. Sustainable Home Goods Retailer